Meeting the Trickster

 I stood, breathless, and watched him come on.
 He emerged from behind the oak and was suddenly full on the path, no more than twelve feet in front of me.

-There was no division between his awareness of me and his reaction: When the hazel eyes registered my presence, he was already in retreat, springing gracefully backwards, spinning lightly, loping away.
-I stood and watched him run—not in full retreat from me, but in an arc which gave me wide berth, while keeping to the direction he had been traveling—out beyond the big meadow, into the woods teeming with chipmunks and rabbits.
+There was no division between his awareness of me and his reaction: When the hazel eyes registered my presence, he was already in retreat, springing gracefully backward, spinning lightly, loping away.
+I stood and watched him run—not in full retreat from me, but in an arc that gave me wide berth, while keeping to the direction he had been traveling—out beyond the big meadow, into the woods teeming with chipmunks and rabbits.